Air Force vs. San Diego State NCAA Football Odds, Plays and Insights | October 23, 2021

 San Diego State Stats and Trends

-- In San Diego State's six games this season, it has four wins against the spread.

-- The Aztecs have been underdogs by 3.5 points or more once this season and covered the spread.
+- This year, the Aztecs won ATS in their only game as an underdog of 3 points or more.

-- San Diego State's games this year have gone over the total in three out of six opportunities (50%).
+- San Diego State's games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).

-- In games that San Diego State churns out over 288.9 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Aztecs have turned the ball over seven times, four fewer times than the Falcons have forced turnovers (11).
+- This year the Aztecs have seven turnovers, four fewer than the Falcons have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.